peterprescott/.dotfiles/.config/i3/README.md

 - SUPER+x closes the GUI (press x again to confirm)
 - SUPER+q closes the window
 - SUPER+f makes the window full-screen
-- SUPER+r allows you to resize the window (with h/j/k/l)
+- SUPER+a allows you to resize the window (with h/j/k/l)
 - SUPER+w displays this welcome message again

 To see and edit the full configuration,